narenksurya/Health-Care-Analysis---Python-SQL-PowerBI/README.md

 ## 📌 Overview
 This project demonstrates a complete data analytics pipeline using **Python**, **SQL**, and **Power BI**.
 The goal was to transform raw, anomalous hospital data into a clean, queryable format to extract business intelligence regarding **patient length of stay**, **departmental performance**, and **insurance billing trends**.
-✨ Additionally, I created a polished **presentation using Gamma** to showcase the findings in a professional format.

 ---